Yes, there are multiple types of cysts that can form on the ovaries.

 How do you know if you have PCOS?

 There is not one single PCOS check or test.
-It will involve your GP requesting an ultrasound to check for cysts as well as a blood test to measure your hormone levels, in particular Follicle Stimulating Hormone, Luteinizing Hormone, Testosterone and Progesterone.
+It will involve your GP requesting an ultrasound to check for cysts as well as a blood test to measure your hormone levels, in particular Follicle Stimulating Hormone, Luteinising Hormone, Testosterone and Progesterone.

 What are the common treatments for any type of ovarian cyst?

 *Aspiration (the fluid in the cyst is suctioned out)

 For women who are already on the pill (and it hasn't helped), are discussing family planning / trying to conceive or want a more natural route that realigns the hormonal imbalance in menstrual cycle, these treatments are not appealing.